select/audius/README.md

 - Queue songs, play history.
 - Organize playlists with drag and drop.
 - Supports: YouTube/Vimeo/.mp3/.oga/.wav/.mp4/.webm/.ogg URLs.
-- Runs "offline" - a pure HTML5 app that can run without a server.
+- Runs "offline" - a pure HTML5 progressive web app that is self contained.
 - Plays Imgur "Most Viral" as video stream.
 - Create your own web channels with the build in web scraper.
 - Set start end times of media items (e.g. to cut of trailing silence)